rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 ::: tip NOTE
-If you are a node operator with delegated voting power, you must vote during voting phase 1 for the delegated voting power to apply.
+If you are a node operator with delegated voting power, you must vote during voting phase 1 for the delegated voting power to count towards the proposal.
 Your vote in phase 1 will be worth your local voting power + delegated voting power.
 Your vote in phase 2 is worth your local voting power only.
 Please keep in mind that a node may vote once and only once on a proposal, so choose carefully
 :::

 Use this command to cast a vote: